tari-project/rfcs/src/RFC-0111_BaseNodeArchitecture.md

 Base Node are:
   - **Wallet RPC service**: An RPC interface containing methods used by wallets to submit and query transactions on a Base Node
-  - **Base Node Sync RPC Service**: Used by the Base Node State Machine Service to synchronize blocks
+  - **Base Node Sync RPC Service**: Used by the Base Node State Machine Service to synchronise blocks
   - **Mempool RPC Service**: Provides the Mempool Service API via RPC

 ### gRPC Interface